Mission 14 · Stage 2

 Try it

-• Tap the button — LED toggles each press.
+• Tap the button — the light flips with each tap.

-• Hold it down — should NOT flicker on/off rapidly.
+• Hold it down — it should NOT flicker on and off fast.

 Peek at code